 - Test your equipment to make sure that your mic and camera operate at acceptable levels.
 See Help with Zoom for more information.

 - Identify yourself in Zoom.
 Consider preparing a virtual name tag to use as a virutal background or as a static image when your video is turned off.
-Information about how to use this feature will be released on the annual meeting page soon.

 - If you’re using slides, format them to maximize readability.